DJBarnes/django-dump-die/docs/source/usage.rst

 .. note::

     Only the dump tag is provided.
-A dd tag is not provided as template rendering is already occurring and trying to stop execution of the rendering mid-render can be difficult.
+A dd tag is not provided as template rendering is already occurring and trying to stop the execution of the rendering mid-render can be difficult.

 .. warning::